mrsadengineer/PythonFlaskWeb/README.md

 Install Python
 Install pip
 install virtual environment

 #### For Windows
+##### To create virtual environment
 python -m venv env

-For Development in VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
-Then select the Python: Select Interpreter command:

-Activate virtual enviroment by: use Terminal: Create New Integrated Terminal

-or

-running 'env\scripts\activate'

 #### to run app
+Activate virtual enviroment by:

+'env\scripts\activate'

 When in the virtual virtual enviroment

 python -m flask run

 ctrl + c to exit

+#### VSCODE
+For Development in VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
+Then select the Python: Select Interpreter command:

+Activate virtual enviroment by: use Terminal: Create New Integrated Terminal

+Set up debugger configuration